MomsFriendlyDevCo/doop-deploy/README.md

 **Notes:**
 * Profiles are always deployed according to `sort` order, even if specified by `peerDeploy`
 * Setting `semver` requires write access as it will try to commit the new version based on the result of the deployment (cherry-picks and all)
+* If `script` is specified it is deferred to instead of any other deploy process - no fetching, building or restarts are performed - only the script is run
+* When using `script` only the `path` and `env` settings are processed - all other settings are ignored

 Branch expressions